View Gertie Wright's Obituary on CommunityNewspaperGroup.com and share memories

 |

-Gertie Grace Wright, 99, of Waverly, passed away early Wednesday morning, July 17, 2019, at the Waverly Health Center in Waverly, Iowa.
+Gertie Grace Wright, 99, of rural Waverly, Iowa, died early Wednesday morning, July 17, 2019, after a brief stay at the Waverly Health Center in Waverly, Iowa.

+Gertie Grace Evers, daughter of Eno and Minnie (De Buhr) Evers, was born May 23, 1920, near New Hartford, Iowa, and lived all her life in Butler and Bremer Counties.
+She attended country schools in Butler County, where she was graduated from eighth grade at Allison No. 5, in 1934.
+Gertie then attended New Hartford High School for one year and was graduated from Shell Rock High School in 1938.

+On February 22, 1939, she married Clare (C.L. or "Charlie") Wright in Waverly, Iowa.
+The couple made their home near Shell Rock, Iowa, where Charlie did carpentry and masonry work.
+In 1943, the couple moved to a rented farm south of Shell Rock and started farming.
+In 1948 they purchased a farm southeast of Waverly where they farmed until Charlie's death in 1991.
+Gertie continued to live on the family farm for the remainder of her life.